HugoBlox/hugo-blox-builder/README.md

 As can be seen in the example `config.toml`, the social/academic networking icons and education qualifications are defined as multiples of `[[params.social]]` and `[[params.education]]` respectively.
 They can be duplicated or deleted as necessary.

+Homepage sections will automatically disappear if you remove content (`content/`) from them.
+Thus, the news/blog feature can be removed simply by deleting any files in `content/post/`.

-For deployment, the `baseURL` variable can be changed to match your website URL such as `baseURL = "http://yoursite.org/"`.
+For deployment, the `baseURL` variable should be changed to match your website URL such as `baseURL = "http://your-site.org/"`.
 The example Disqus commenting variable should be cleared (e.g. `disqusShortname = ""`) or set to your own Disqus shortname to enable commenting.
 To enable Google Analytics, add your tracking code in `config.toml` similarly to `googleAnalytics = "UA-12345678-9"`.

 ### Introduce yourself with a biography

 Place a cropped portrait photo named `portrait.jpg` into the `static/img/` folder, overwriting any defaults.

 Edit your biography in the example `content/home/about.md` file.
-The research interests and qualifications are stored separately as `param` variables in `config.toml`, as can be seen in the example config.
+The research interests and qualifications are stored separately as `interests` and `params.education` variables in `config.toml`, as can be seen in the example config.
+It's possible to completely hide the interests and education lists by deleting their respective variables.

 ### Create a publication